List of Georgia international footballers: Players

 Appearances and goals are composed of UEFA Nations League, UEFA European Championship qualification, FIFA World Cup qualification, Cyprus International Tournament, Malta International Tournament and international friendly matches.
 Players are listed by number of caps, then number of goals scored.
 If number of caps and goals are equal, the players are then listed alphabetically.
 Statistics correct as of match played on 23 March 2025.

 Shota Arveladze is the national team's all-time leading goal-scorer with 26 goals in 61 appearances.

-Zurab Khizanishvili (93 caps, 1 goal) had the longest national team career with Georgia, first playing 1999 and retiring in 2015 (16 years).

 Jaba Kankava has made the most appearances as captain with 61 (101 caps in total).

-Giorgi Loria is the most capped goalkeeper for Georgia with 79 appearances between 2008 and 2025.